ionic-team/ionic-proxy-example/README.md

 See `www/js/controllers.js` for using the AngularJS service.

+See `gulpfile.js` to see how the gulp tasks are set up to replace your URL's in your files.

 # Getting started

 Run the following commands, the last two may require another console/terminal window: